oroinc/documentation/user/concept-guides/pricing/index.rst

 The *Customer A Price List* was generated based on the *Default PL* (1) using the following syntax:

 .. image:: /user/img/concept-guides/prices/product_assignment.png
+   :alt: A sample of the syntax used to generate the Customer A Price List based on the Default PL

 You can build even more advanced expressions on top of the product properties, use operators, numeric, boolean, and string values as described in the :ref:`Filtering Expression Syntax <user-guide--pricing--auto--expression>` topic.